A BRIEF HISTORY OF WAREHAM, DORSET

 By Tim Lambert

 In 876 Wareham was captured by an army of Danes.
 Alfred the Great, king of Wessex arrived with a Saxon army and he made a treaty with the Danes.
-Afterwards they withdrew.
+Afterward, they withdrew.

 Wareham in the Middle Ages